Skip to main content

 Read more about the assessment process

-If you are eligible, there are a range of aged care services that can help you live independently at home.
+If you’re eligible to receive home support, there are different services that can help you live independently at home.

-An assessment through My Aged Care will determine which of these services you are eligible to receive.
+You will need to apply for an assessment through My Aged Care to find out which of these services you’re eligible to receive.

 Read more about help at home